 The Kind type is the core of the type classification system built into the OCCI Core Model.
-Kind is a specialisation of Category and introduces additional resource capabilities in terms of Actions.
-An Action identifies an invocable operation applicable to a resource instance.
+Kind is a specialisation of Category and introduces additional capabilities in terms of Actions.
+An Action identifies an invocable operation applicable to an entity instance.

-Attribute describe the name and properties of the OCCI Attributes found in Entity and its sub-types.
+150 Attribute describe the name and properties of the OCCI Attributes found in Entity and its sub-types.

 The last type defined by the OCCI Core Model is the Mixin type.
-An instance of Mixin can be associated with a resource instance, i.e. a sub-type of Entity, to "mix-in" additional resource capabilities at run-time.
+An instance of Mixin can be associated with an entity instance to "mix-in" additional capabilities at run-time.